dustinpfister/blog_posts/_posts/express.md

 res.download(path.join(__dirname, 'docs/doc1.pdf'));
 ```

-## 7 - Some important modules to use with express.js
+## 7 - Some important modules to use with expressjs

-There are many modules for express.js that are closely tied to express.js, some of which come with express such as body-parser, Others need to be installed with npm first.
+There are many modules for expressjs that are closely tied to expressjs, some of which come with express such as body-parser, Others need to be installed with npm first.
 In this section I will be briefly covering some of the must know modules for express.

 ### 7.1 - The body parser for parsing incoming data payloads with post requests.